-What are they Doing?
+What Are They Doing?

-This year's work builds on the 2007, 2008, and 2009 expeditions and is supported by the National Science Foundation.
+This year's work builds on the 2007, 2008, and 2009 expeditions and was supported by the National Science Foundation.
 The project was developed through cooperation with the U.S.-Denmark-Greenland Joint Committee, which was established in 2004 to broaden and deepen cooperation among the United States, the Kingdom of Denmark, and Greenland.